robertrottermann/erp-workbench/help/source/config.rst

 erp-workbench is configured by adapting yaml files that are found in the config folder.
 When ever erp-workbench is started this files are checked for changes.
-From the values found python data files in config/config_data/ are constructed.
+From the values found python data files in config/config_data/ are  thenconstructed.

 These yaml files exist: